 Students can join the AIGA (the Professional Organization for Design) student chapter to foster friendships and professional networks that last a lifetime.

-Depending on the concentration students choose in Visual Communication Design, the opportunities are extensive.
-Here are some of the types positions held by former students:
+Depending on the specialization students choose in Visual Communication Design, the opportunities are extensive.
+Here are some of the types positions held by former students: Graphic Designer, Web Designer, Experience Designer, Interaction Designer, UI/UX Designer, Product Designer, Entrepreneur, Information Designer, Digital Designer, Marketing & Brand Manager, Illustrator, and Design Researcher.

 Graduates have received positions at The New York Times, Philadelphia Museum of Art, Chronicle Books, Push10, Comcast, Vanguard, 20nine, J2 Design, Health Union, Archer Group, Bailey Branding Consultants, Mohawk Paper, 76ers, and GQ Magazine.